thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 The `Hooke` brick supports the following options:

-- `Isotropic`: the elastic part of the behaviour will be assumed isotropic.
+- `Isotropic`: the elastic part of the behavior will be assumed isotropic.
 This is the default for an isotropic material.
-This is usefull if the material is declared orthotropic.
+This is useful if the material is declared orthotropic.
-- `Orthotropic`: the elastic part of the behaviour will be assumed isotropic.
+- `Orthotropic`: the elastic part of the behavior will be assumed isotropic.
 This is the default for an isotropic material.
-- `NoPlaneStressSupport`: plane stress and axisymmetrical generalised plane stress hypotheses support will not be added.
+- `NoPlaneStressSupport`: plane stress and axisymmetrical generalized plane stress hypotheses support will not be added.
 - `NoGenericTangentOperator`: generic computation of the consistent tangent operator will not be added.